Ted cook

 Several flooring bloggers have documented their experience testing stains, like this blogger over on CHRISSY MARIE BLOG.
 After experimenting with 15 different stain colors, they found the perfect modern look by mixing Duraseal stain, 60% Fruitwood and 40% Country White.

-Remember that if a particular oak stain you love appears too dark, you can lighten it using mineral spirits – just be sure to use odorless mineral spirits indoors for a more pleasant experience.
+If an oak stain you love appears too dark, you can lighten it by mixing mineral spirits in it.
+Just be sure to use odorless mineral spirits indoors for a more pleasant experience.
 A word of caution, when diluting a stain with mineral spirits, be very precise in your mixture and be sure to mix enough as each batch can turn out different.

 For instance if your sunroom takes two gallons of diluted stain it is a good idea to mix two and a half to three gallons to insure you have enough.